ENCODE data in Ensembl

 How to view ENCODE data

-Multiple data tracks relating to gene regulation, based on ENCODE data can be turned on in the 'region in detail' page for human and mouse.
-A full tutorial on how to use these tracks is available on the EBI website.
+Multiple data tracks relating to gene regulation, based on ENCODE data can be turned on in the 'region in detail' page on our GRCh37 archive for human and mouse.
+A full tutorial on how to use these tracks is available on the EMBL-EBI website.

 Original ENCODE data

-The full ENCODE datasets that were used in the Ensembl regulatory build can also be viewed in Ensembl, by attaching a track hub to Region in Detail - the link below will do this automatically:
+The full ENCODE datasets that were used in the Ensembl regulatory build can also be viewed in the Ensembl GrCh37 archive, by attaching a track hub to Region in Detail - the link below will do this automatically:

 This creates a menu in the Control Panel on Region in Detail, from which you can add individual tracks or groups of tracks using matrix selectors.
 Cell type and experimental factor are the two principal axes; other dimensions can be selected by clicking on a box to open an additional submenu (see below).